 A few weeks ago it was my father’s birthday.
-The reason I am an engineer is because my father is an engineer.
-(Aside: The reason I am a leader is because I watched all of my mother’s moves as she wrangled my father the engineer.)
+The reason I am an engineer is that my father is an engineer.
+(Aside: The reason I am a leader is that I watched all of my mother’s moves as she wrangled my father the engineer.)

 For the 4th of July, the engineers in the family like to shoot rockets off the porch.
 You know, easy to assemble Estes rockets.
 We’d build them in the morning and then fire them off in the afternoon.
 After 50 or so rocket launches over the years, I’m proud to report our recovery rate is precisely zero percent.
 See, we live in the Santa Cruz Mountains and much of these mountains are covered in trees such as Oaks, Redwoods, and Bays.
 Pro rocket tip: trees eat rockets.

 It might seem like a tremendous waste, but the joy is not in finding the rockets.
 The joy isn’t even in building the rockets.
 The joy is in firing off the rockets because, of course, they are going to outer space.

 As this was a significant birthday for my father, I thought hard about what kind of rockets we should get.
 Multi-stage?
 Camera attachment?
 Wait a tick, what about a drone?

 The Drone Situation

 I’ve been watching the drone situation for years.
 My brother-in-law has been buying cheap drones which tend to show up at Christmas.
 These lightweight contraptions are borderline disposable, but they demonstrated to me that the quad-copter design combined with increasingly long (and compact) battery life could be affordable and fun.
 However, while it was clear the nerd frenzy regarding drones has been increasing, I had not yet partaken until I stumbled on the thought for my father’s birthday.